ToshioCP/Gtk4-tutorial/src/sec14.src.md

 tfe5/tfenotebook.c get_untitled notebook_page_build notebook_page_new
 @@@

-- 27-38: `notebook_page_new` function.
+- 26-38: `notebook_page_new` function.
-- 29: `g_return_if_fail` is used to check the argument.
+- 28: `g_return_if_fail` is used to check the argument.
-- 34: Creates TfeTextView object.
+- 33-34: Creates TfeTextView object.
-If it fails, it returns to the caller.
+If it fails, no notebook page is created and the function returns to the caller.
-- 36: Creates filename, which is "Untitled", "Untitled1", ... .
+- 35: Creates filename, which is "Untitled", "Untitled1", ... .
 - 1-8: `get_untitled` function.
 - 3: Static variable `c` is initialized at the first call of this function.
 After that `c` keeps its value unless it is changed explicitly.
-- 4-7: Increases `c` by one and if it is zero then it returns "Untitled".
-If it is a positive integer then it returns "Untitled\<the integer\>", for example, "Untitled1", "Untitled2", and so on.
+- 4-7: Increases `c` by one and if it is zero, it returns "Untitled".
+If it is a positive integer, it returns "Untitled\<the integer\>", for example, "Untitled1", "Untitled2", and so on.
 The function `g_strdup_printf` creates a string and it should be freed by `g_free` when it becomes useless.
 The caller of `get_untitled` is in charge of freeing the string.
-- 37: calls `notebook_page_build` to build the contents of the page.
+- 36: calls `notebook_page_build` to build the contents of the page.
+- 37: frees `filename`.
-- 10- 25: `notebook_page_build` function.
+- 10- 24: `notebook_page_build` function.
+A parameter with `const` qualifier doesn't change in the function.
+It means that the argument `filename` is owned by the caller.
+The caller needs to free it when it becomes useless.
 - 12: Creates GtkScrolledWindow.
-- 17: Sets the wrap mode of `tv` to GTK_WRAP_WORD_CHAR so that lines are broken between words or graphemes.
-- 18: Inserts `tv` to GtkscrolledWindow as a child.
+- 17: Inserts `tv` to GtkscrolledWindow as a child.
-- 19-20: Creates GtkLabel, then appends `scr` and `lab` to the GtkNotebook instance `nb`.
+- 18-19: Creates GtkLabel, then appends `scr` and `lab` to the GtkNotebook instance `nb`.
-- 21-22: Sets "tab-expand" property to TRUE.
+- 20-21: Sets "tab-expand" property to TRUE.
 The function `g_object_set` sets properties on an object.
 The object is any object derived from GObject.
 In many cases, an object has its own function to set its properties, but sometimes not.
 In that case, use `g_object_set` to set the property.
-- 23: Sets the current page of `nb` to the newly created page.
+- 22: Sets the current page to the newly created page.
-- 24: Connects "change-file" signal and `file_changed_cb` handler.
+- 23: Connects "change-file" signal and `file_changed_cb` handler.

 ## notebook\_page\_new\_with\_file